 Be Flexible!3

 Welcome to A Calling Greater Than Anything You Could

 Ever Imagine!4

 Where You'll Serve: 5

 The Bateyes5

 Where You'll Serve6

 The Dental and Medical Facilities 6

 Where You'll Serve:

-Options for Service7
+Options for Service77

 What Does a Typical Work Day Look Like?9

 People You May Meet in the Dominican Republic 10

 Trip Costs, Inclusions and Exclusions12

 Where You'll Be Staying in the Dominican Republic 13

 Housing Option 1: CASA DE CAMPO13

 Housing Option 2: HOSTEL SILVESTRE15

 What to Bring and What to Know 16

-Pre-Trip Planning Checklist17
+Pre-Trip Planning Checklist .
+Error!
+Bookmark not

+defined.

 Arrival And Departure

-Arrival & Departure18
+Arrival & DepartureError!
+Bookmark not defined.

 Before You Leave to Return Home19

 If your team is larger than 5, READ THIS20

 Fundraising: Getting Your Community Involved21

-Donation Opportunities22
+Donation Opportunities222

 Emergency Contact Info23

-Appendix Table of Contents24

 If you read don't read anything else...
-PLEASE READ THIS IMPORTANT STATEMENT we will miss to them.
-So...
+PLEASE READ THIS IMPORTANT STATEMENT

 The main rule of thumb for a successful mission trip is FLEXIBILITY!
 Before your day begins, something scheduled for the day will change.
 Roll with the flow!
 It's all in God's timing and purpose.
 His ways are better, wiser and higher than ours!
 There are divine appointments already set in place for each one of us!
-If we stick to our "American" schedule,
+If we stick to our "American" schedule, we will miss to them.
+So...